lynnfaraday/aresmush.com/_root/install-ares/system-requirements.md

 AresMUSH runs best on a Unix-like operating system, such as Linux or MacOSX.
 If you have no other preference, choose **Ubuntu Linux** because that's what I use and I'll be able to help you better.

 > AresMUSH _can_ run on Windows, but all Ares scripts and instructions are geared towards Unix-like environments.
 If you want to run it on Windows, it will require some gymnastics.
-[Contact me](/feedback) for help.
+It is not officially supported, but you can [contact me](/feedback) and I'll help if I can.

 ### RAM